saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 	`}`

-##### Deploy Tweet Producers app #####
+##### Deploy Tweet Producers app ???#####

-+ Let us use command line (PSM CLI) to create the Tweets Producer ACCS instance.
++ Using ODCS Deploy capability create new configuration to deploy Tweets Producer as an ACCS instance.
 You can [download and setup](https://docs.oracle.com/en/cloud/paas/java-cloud/pscli/using-command-line-interface-1.html) PSM CLI on your machine (using psm setup).
 Ensure that the deployment.json, manifest.json and accs-cassandra-tweets-producer-dist.zip are in the same directory and execute the following

 	`psm accs push -n TweetsProducer -r java -s hourly -m manifest.json -d deployment.json -p accs-cassandra-tweets-producer-dist.zip`